zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 ## 2.11 Looking Ahead: Bufferization

 We deliberately chose to work with memrefs directly in this chapter to avoid the complexity of **bufferization**—the process of converting tensor operations to memref operations.
-However, it's important to understand this transformation conceptually, as it's central to how production ML compilers work.
+However, it's important to understand this transformation conceptually, as it's central to how production AI compilers work.

 ### The Tensor-to-MemRef Pipeline